 A North Carolina state law guts the ability of farmworkers to organize and make collective bargaining agreements with employers.

-North Carolina farmworkers and a coalition of civil rights groups – including the SPLC – sued North Carolina Gov. Roy Cooper and Marion R. Warren, director of the North Carolina administrative office of the courts, on November 15, 2017 in federal district court.
-The suit was filed on behalf of the Farm Labor Organizing Committee (FLOC) and two farmworkers, seeking to block implementation of the law.
+North Carolina farmworkers and a coalition of civil rights groups – including the SPLC – sued to block implementation of the law on November 15, 2017 in federal district court.
+The suit was filed on behalf of the Farm Labor Organizing Committee (FLOC) and two farmworkers, and the defendants are North Carolina Attorney General Joshua Stein and Marion R. Warren, director of the North Carolina Administrative Office of the Courts.